Twisted commutativity and conjugacy ratio in groups: Free groups

 In other words, counting elements in a subgroup $H$ amounts to counting loops (without backtracking) at the vertex $\circ$ in its core graph $C_H$.
 For further use, we also record the fact that if a finite connected graph $\Gamma$ has all vertex degrees $\le D$, then

 with equality only when all degrees are equal to $D$.

-To quantitatively study the relative growth rates of subgroups via their core graphs, we need to introduce one more type or graph, which we call \emph{topological graph}. \begin{defn} A {\it topological graph} of rank $k\ge 2$ is a finite, unlabelled graph with a distinguished vertex $\circ$ in which all vertices have degree $\ge 3$ and whose fundamental group is the free group of rank $k$. \end{defn}
+To quantitatively study the relative growth rates of subgroups via their core graphs, we need to introduce one more type of graphs, which we call \emph{topological graphs}. \begin{defn} A {\it topological graph} of rank $k\ge 2$ is a finite, unlabelled graph with a distinguished vertex $\circ$ in which all vertices have degree $\ge 3$ and whose fundamental group is the free group of rank $k$. \end{defn}

 \begin{rem} We list some properties of topological graphs and their relations with the (core graphs of) subgroups of free groups. \begin{enumerate}[(i)] \item Let $Top(k)$ be the set of all non-isomorphic topological graphs of rank $k$, for some $k\ge 1$.
 Then the set $Top(k)$ is finite (see \cref{three_graphs} for $Top(2)$). \end{enumerate} Next, let $\F$ be a free group of rank $m>1$.
 Let \(H\) be a finitely generated subgroup of \(\F\).
-Suppose $C_H$ has no vertex of degree $1$. \begin{enumerate}[(i)] \item We can associate a topological graph $\mathcal{T}_H$ to the subgroup $H$, obtained from the unlabelled $u(C_H)$, by removing all vertices of $u(C_H)$ of degree 2 (except $\circ$) and connecting the edges incident to those vertices to make `longer' edges.
-Then $\pi_1(\mathcal{T}_H) \cong H$. \item Conversely, if \(H\) has rank \(k\), we can obtain $u(C_H)$ by (repeatedly) subdividing the edges of one of the graphs in $Top(k)$ (see \cref{two_graphs}). \end{enumerate} \end{rem}
+Suppose the core graph $C_H$ has no vertex of degree $1$. \begin{enumerate}[(i)] \item We can associate a topological graph $\mathcal{T}_H$ to the subgroup $H$, obtained from the unlabelled $u(C_H)$, by removing all vertices of $u(C_H)$ of degree 2 (except $\circ$) and connecting the edges incident to those vertices to make `longer' edges.
+Then $\pi_1(\mathcal{T}_H) \cong H$. \item Conversely, if \(H\) has rank \(k\), we can obtain $u(C_H)$ by (repeatedly) subdividing the edges of one of the graphs in $Top(k)$ (see \cref{two_graphs}). \item Let $\Gamma$ be a finite, connected, graph with some base vertex $\circ$ such that no vertex degree is $>2m$ or $=1$, the latter except for the vertex $\circ$.
+Then there exists a finitely generated subgroup $K$ of $\F$ such that $\Gamma=C_K$ by assigning edge labels and directions appropriately (see \cite{J02}). \end{enumerate} \end{rem}

 We will use a classical result on spectral radii of graphs called Hoffman and Smith's Subdivision Theorem.
 An \emph{internal path} of a graph is a sequence of adjacent vertices, all with vertex degrees $2$, except for the two end-vertices; the end-vertices each have degree strictly greater than $2$, and may possibly be the same vertex.